plutoshe/blog-theme/assets/content/blogs/Collection2_TerrainGeneration/mesh_tool.md

 In addition, the percision of the mesh will affect the smooth performance a lot, therefore, the precision division is required for our application.
 For every intersection point, we add more points to let the distance of its neighborhood will be less than ceratin number.

 I am still working on such stuff, and it will also generate good effect for the whole model.
-At present, what I got is something like following.
+At present, what I got is something like demonstrating before.
 In the future I will smooth it to genretae different effect I want.